dmbarbour/wikilon/docs/AboutABC.md

 ## Static Type Safety for ABC

-ABC's behavior does not depend on any type judgements, hence ABC may be evaluated dynamically.
-But static analysis of type safety can nonetheless offer significant benefits:
+ABC's behavior does not depend on any type judgements.
+Hence, ABC may be evaluated without static typing.
+However, static analysis of type safety can nonetheless offer significant benefits:

 * a clean, robust, trustworthy codebase
 * type-sensitive projectional editors
 * verifiable documentation, informed programmers
 * typeful rendering and program extraction
-* JIT compilation without dynamic checks
+* JIT compilation without dynamic type checks

-It is my intention that most ABC codebases be strongly, statically type safe.
+It is my intention that most ABC codebases be strongly, statically type safe as the default.
+Some bypasses may be permitted, but would be primarily intended for static computation - cf. macro evaluation, below

-The foundation for ABC's type system is program structure.
-For example, there is a clear structural difference between `[[A][B]]` vs. `[[A][B][C]]` because, when applied, the first introduces two objects into our program, while the latter introduces three.
-Similarly, there is an obvious difference between `[dd]` and `[ddd]`.

-Static type safety in ABC is ultimately about statically predictable program structure.
-Predictable program structure generalizes to rules like ensuring conditional behaviors have the same behavior on both paths, that every command in a sequence must have the same type, that we cannot directly add a number to a text.

-Type analysis can be simplified by annotations and seals.
+### A Simple Static Type System

+ABC programs can be understood as pure functions operating upon a stack value.
+In a conventional functional language, our stack might be represented as a product type `(A * (B * C))`.
+In context of ABC, a value is a block - another function.
+We can assign a suitable type to each of our primitives:

+        a   : ((E → E') * (A * E)) → (A * E')
+        b   : (((A * S) → S') * (A * E)) → ((S → S') * E)
+        c   : (A * E) → (A * (A * E))
+        d   : (A * E) → E
+        [V] : E → (type(V) * E)

+From this, a simple static type for a program can be computed, based on predicting the stack.
+Type unification is implicit with operator `c` because a single value must be usable in multiple contexts.
+For the most part, our predictions may be context-free (i.e. no dependent types).

+### Type Annotations and Declarations

+Tokens provide convenient anchors for static type inference.
 For example:

-* `{&nat}` - argument must be a natural number
+* `{&nat}` - argument is embeddable as natural number
-* `{&lit}` - argument must be a text literal
+* `{&lit}` - argument is embeddable as text literal
 * `{&tuple3}` - argument has form `[[A][B][C]]`
 * `{&aff}` - argument may not be copied
 * `{&rel}` - argument may not be dropped
 * `{:foo}` - anything but `{.foo}` is type error

-However, annotations are generally limited to stuff that's also easy to enforce dynamically.
-In context of [AO](AboutAO.md), we might support more expressive type declarations via words simple conventions like `word.type` describing the type of `word`.
+However, tokens are not intended for ad-hoc metadata.
+They are meant for runtime applications.

+To support rich, human meaningful type documentation, we might use the [AO layer](AboutAO.md) to attribute type information to subprograms.
+For example, `word.type` may describe the type of `word` in a manner meaningful both to a type checker and a human.
+Type descriptions, in this case, would be first-class computable values.

 ### Substructural Types

-Substructural types are very expressive for structuring application behavior independently of syntax.
-For example, while the common resource pattern `open use* close` can be enforced by a structured syntax or resource pattern, we could instead model this by constructing a linear handle (with sealed data) upon `open` and destroying it later, in the `close` action.
-This would give us a lot more flexibility to use the resource within the program.

-        [A]{&rel} == [A]    (mark relevant)
-        [A]{&aff} == [A]    (mark affine)

-* a block marked relevant may not be dropped
-* a block marked affine may not be copied
-* a block both affine and relevant is called 'linear'
+Substructural types are useful for structuring application behavior independently of syntax or concurrency model.
+In context of a bytecode that lacks much syntactic structure, these types could greatly simplify reasoning about code.
+ABC can support substructural types both statically and dynamically.
+Developers will access substructural types via annotations and a few simple rules:

+* `{&rel}` - relevant values, forbid drop (operator `d`)
+* `{&aff}` - affine values, forbid copy (operator `c`)
-* on 'bind' a block inherits substructure of argument
+* inherit substructure of bound values (operator `b`)

-A runtime might introduce some means to bypass substructure.
-Use of the `{&trash}` annotation is convenient if we know a potentially relevant value won't be observed again: it allows us to recycle memory, replacing a value by an error object with the same substructural properties.
+* relevant and affine together result in linear values
+* `{&rel}` and `{&aff}` are commutative and idempotent

+Values with substructural types may freely be applied (operator `a`).
+Substructure is not lifted during partial evaluation, so substructural type does not interact with features like `{&seq}` or `{&par}`.

+Static typing requires precomputing this information, i.e. tracking which values are copied and dropped and which are marked relevant or affine, and detecting any conflict statically.
+This isn't particularly difficult, though I have yet to think up a way to make the annotions aesthetic or less ad-hoc.
+Consider:

+        c : (A!aff * E) → (A * (A * E))
+        d : (A!rel * E) → E

+        {&rel} : (A * E) → (A&rel * E)
+        {&aff} : (A * E) → (A&aff * E)

+In this case, we have a conflict if `A&aff` (a value annotated affine) is used where `A!aff` (a value that is not affine, a copyable value) is needed.

 ### Macro Evaluation